-The overall goal of any conservation bank should be to provide an economically effective process that provides options to landowners to offset the adverse effects of proposed projects on listed species.
-The goal of a bank should be focused on producing conservation benefits for the species for which the bank is being established.
+A prime focal point of any conservation bank should be to provide an economically effective process that incentivizes landowners to offset the adverse effects of proposed projects on listed species.

+A conservation bank should also focus on producing perpetual conservation benefits for the bank’s identified species.
 For instance, many species are facing the threat of habitat loss and fragmentation.
-By consolidating and managing the high-priority areas in a reserve network, the threat of fragmentation may be reduced and the species can be stabilized.
-The species recovery plan and conservation strategy can provide the tools available to develop the goals and objectives for establishing conservation banks.
+By consolidating and managing high-priority areas in a reserve network, the threat of fragmentation may be reduced, and threatened species can be stabilized.
+The species recovery plan and conservation strategy are among the tools available to develop goals and objectives for establishing conservation banks.

-The important point in establishing a bank is to locate the banks in suitable areas.
-These locations must be able to reduce the threat of fragmentation.
-They provide management measures that address other threats a species might encounter, such as cowbird parasitism, non-native invasion, or disruption of natural disturbance regimes.
+An important objective in establishing a conservation bank is to locate the banks in suitable areas.
+These locations must be able to reduce the threat of fragmentation and provide management measures.
+These processes address other threats a species may encounter, such as cowbird parasitism, a non-native invasion, or a disruption of natural disturbance regimes.

 Back to Top

-When choosing a location for a conservation bank, the Service gives careful consideration to the ecological suitability of a site for achieving mitigation.
-The Service will evaluate the location, size, and configuration of the proposed bank.
-Additional items to consider when determining the suitability of an area as a conservation bank might be topographic features.
-The features include habitat quality, compatibility of existing and future land use activities surrounding the bank, and species use of the area.
-Conservation biology principles suggest that conserving large, unfragmented habitat blocks, to reduce the edge effect, in a reserve network will help to maintain viable populations.
+When choosing a location for a conservation bank, the Service gives careful consideration to the ecological suitability of a site to achieve valuable mitigation.
+The location, size, and configuration of the proposed bank will be taken into careful consideration.
+It is also important to consider topographic features, habitat quality, compatibility of existing and future land use activities surrounding the bank, and species use of the area.
+Conservation biology principles indicate that conserving large, unfragmented habitat blocks in a reserve network to reduce the edge effect will help maintain viable populations.

 Back to Top

-In general, the Service Area of a conservation bank is identified in the bank agreement and defines the area (e.g., recovery unit, watershed, county) in which the bank’s credits may be used to offset project impacts.
+The Service Area of a conservation bank is identified in the bank agreement.
+It generally defines the area (e.g., recovery unit, watershed, county) in which the bank’s credits may be used to offset project impacts.
 In other words, if proposed projects fall within a specific conservation bank’s Service Area, then the proponents of those projects may offset their impacts by purchasing the appropriate number of conservation credits from that bank.
 This must be done with the Service’s approval.

-If the proposed projects fall within the Service Area of more than one conservation bank, then the project proponents would have the option of using any of the banks or perhaps even more than one bank.
+If a proposed project falls within the Service Area of more than one conservation bank, then the project proponents would have the option of using either bank or perhaps even more than one bank.
 Designation of the Service Area should be based on the conservation needs of the species being conserved.
-For this reason, banks generally should be located within designated recovery units or other applicable recovery focal areas as identified in their recovery plan.
+For this reason, banks should generally be located within designated recovery units or other applicable recovery focal areas as identified in their recovery plan.
 Additionally, their Service Areas should correspond to the recovery areas in which they are located.
 If there is no applicable recovery plan, banks should be sited, and Service Areas should be designated, serve a comparable purpose.

-Two exceptions to the preceding general guidance should be noted:
+There are two exceptions to the preceding general guidance that should be noted:

 First, some projects may be located outside a recovery unit.
-Banks located within recovery units should be able to provide credits for such projects.
+Conservation banks located within recovery units may be able to provide credits for such projects.
 In such situations, the project to be mitigated will have little or no detrimental impact on recovery prospects, and the mitigation bank will aid those prospects.

-The Service Area is an important component for the bank owner who will need to evaluate the marketability of their banks, i.e., the potential demand for their conservation credits.
-The individual bank owner has the responsibility to determine if a bank will be profitable.
-The bank agreement should clearly define any constraints that are found within the Service Area.
-These might include the exclusion of areas that are key to a regional reserve system, such as projects that occur within corridors or core reserve areas.
-Or, a particular bank in a county could have a Service Area corresponding to the regional plan boundary, yet limit projects using the bank to those that are in fragmented, isolated, highly urbanized areas not contributing to the regional reserve system.
+The Service Area is a crucial component for a bank owner when evaluating the marketability of their conservation bank (i.e., the potential demand for their conservation credits).
+The individual bank owner must determine if a bank will be profitable.
+Accordingly, the bank agreement should clearly define any constraints found within the Service Area.
+Constraints may require the exclusion of key parcels to a regional reserve system, such as projects within corridors or core reserve areas.
+Additionally, a bank Service Area may also be within a county-specific regional plan boundary, limiting applicable mitigation projects to those that are in fragmented, isolated, or highly urbanized areas not contributing to the regional reserve system.

 Back to Top

-Credits are the quantification of a species’ or habitat’s conservation values within a bank.
-The conservation values secured by a bank are converted into a fixed number of credits that may be bought, sold, or traded to offset the impacts of private, State, local, or Federal activities.
-One credit will equal one acre of habitat or the area supporting one nest site or family group.
-Credit values are based upon several biological criteria and may vary by habitat types or management activities.
+Credits are the quantification of species’ or habitat’s conservation values within a conservation bank.
+The values secured by a bank are converted into a fixed number of credits.
+These credits may be bought, sold, or traded to offset the impacts of private, local, state, or federal activities.
+In its simplest form, one credit represents one acre of habitat or the area supporting one nest site or family group.
+Credit values are based upon a number of biological criteria and may vary by habitat types or management activities.

-The method of calculating bank credits should be the same as calculating match project impact debits.
-In some instances, a bank may contain a habitat that is suitable for multiple listed species.
-When this occurs, it is important to establish how the credits will be divided.
-Once a project buys a credit for one species, that credit cannot be sold again for another species.
-If the proposed project impacts multiple species and the bank contains the same multiple species, then the credits can be sold for in-kind replacement.
+The method of calculating bank credits is the same as calculating in-kind project impact debits.
+In some instances, a bank may represent a habitat suitable for multiple listed species.
+When this occurs, it is important to reflect the division of the credits.
+For instance, when a project buys a credit for one species, the same credit cannot be sold again for different species.
+If the proposed project impacts multiple species and the bank reflects the same terms, then the credits can be sold for in-kind replacement.

-As a general rule, overlapping multiple species credits can overlap for a single project, but not multiple projects.
-If the bank is a preservation bank, the credits should be based on the biological values of the bank at the time the bank agreement is established.
-Some populations may vary in size due to natural dynamics, because of this an agreement should be made.
-This needs to be made before the bank agreement is finalized, as to the number of credits in the bank, especially if the credits are based on the number of individuals or nesting pairs.
-This is a risk both for the Service and the banker.
+As a general rule, banks can overlap multiple species credits for a single project, but not multiple projects.
+If the bank is a preservation bank, the credits should be based on the bank’s biological values when the bank agreement is established.
+Because some populations may vary in size due to natural dynamics, a preliminary agreement should be made before the finalization of the bank agreed to reflect the number of credits in the bank, especially if the credits are based on the number of individuals or nesting pairs.
+This is due to risk for both the Service and the banker.
 The risk to the Service is that the credit overestimates the average population of the bank.
 The risk for the banker is that the agreement could be made in a low population year, depressing the number of credits that the bank could have received.

 Another approach may be to undertake a study to determine the average population occupying the bank.
 However, this may be too time-consuming and expensive for the banker and the Service.
-An alternative would be to use incentives to arrive at a fair accounting for both the banker and the Service.
-An initial allocation of credits could be made to the bank based on the average species population sizes.
+An alternative method is to incentivize the banker and the Service to arrive at a fair accounting.
+For example, an initial allocation of credits could be made to the bank based on the average species population sizes.
 This information is limited to the best available information, not necessarily the most accurate information.
 The number retrieved would be set on the low end of the spectrum.
 Additional credits would then be awarded to the banker based on subsequent performance.

-When mutually agreed upon mitigation outcomes or conservation milestones are reached the standards that must be met to earn credits above the initial allocation the Service would authorize the additional credits.
-At the time that the first credit in a bank or phase of a bank is sold, the land within the bank or its phase must be permanently protected through fee title or a conservation easement, with any land-use restrictions set in perpetuity for the land legally established.
+When mutually-agreed mitigation outcomes or conservation milestones are reached, established standards must be met to earn credits that surpass the initial credit allocation.
+The Service must authorize all additional credits.
+When the first bank credit is sold, the land within the bank or its phase must be permanently protected through fee title or a conservation easement.
+All land-use restrictions must also be set in perpetuity.

-Every conservation banking agreement should specify the methods for determining credits within the bank and debits outside the bank, setting performance standards to calculate credit availability, and devising accounting procedures to track the creation and use of such credits.
+Every conservation banking agreement should specify the methods for determining credits within the bank and debits outside the bank.
+These set performance standards to calculate credit availability and devise accounting procedures to track the creation and use of the credits.

-If several conservation banks are created for the same species, the Service will use a consistent methodology for determining credits in each of them and make that methodology publicly available.
-That methodology should also be consistent with the methodology used to determine mitigation requirements for activities mitigated by means other than the purchase of credits from conservation banks.
-Credits associated with a mitigation activity (as well as debits associated with an activity requiring mitigation ) should reflect an assessment of the degree of beneficial (or detrimental) impact of the activity on the prospects for the affected species’ survival.
+If multiple conservation banks are created for the same species, the Service will use a consistent methodology for determining credits in each bank.
+The methodology will be available to the public.
+This methodology should also be consistent with the approach used to determine the mitigation requirements for activities mitigated by any other means.
+Credits or debits associated with a mitigation activity should reflect an assessment of the degree of impact (beneficial or detrimental) of the activity pertaining to the affected species’ survival.

 Back to Top